m5stack/Core2-for-AWS-IoT-Kit/Factory-Firmware/components/esp-cryptoauthlib/esp_cryptoauth_utility/README.md

 ## Step 2:- Provision the module/Generate manifest file

-*   The tool will automatically detect the type of ATECC608A chip connected to ESP module and perform its intended task which are as follows.
+*   The tool will automatically detect the type of ATECC608 chip connected to ESP module and perform its intended task which are as follows.

-    * For `TrustCustom` type of ATECC608A chip first configure ATECC608A chip with its default configuration options.The tool will create a device cert by generating a private key on slot 0 of the module, passing the CSR to host, sign the CSR with signer cert generated in step above.
+    * For `TrustCustom` type of ATECC608 chip first configure ATECC608 chip with its default configuration options.The tool will create a device cert by generating a private key on slot 0 of the module, passing the CSR to host, sign the CSR with signer cert generated in step above.
 To set validity of device cert please refer [device_cert_validity](README.md#set-validity-of-device-cert-for-trustcustom). save the device cert on the ATECC chip as well as on the host machine as `device_cert.pem`,it also saves the cert definitions in `output_files` folder for future use.

-    * For `Trust & Go` and `TrustFlex` type of ATECC608A devices this script will generate the manifest file with the name of chip serial number.The manifest file will be signed with the signer cert generated above.
+    * For `Trust & Go` and `TrustFlex` type of ATECC608 devices this script will generate the manifest file with the name of chip serial number.The manifest file will be signed with the signer cert generated above.
 The generated manifest file should be registered with the cloud to register the device certificate.

-The command is as follows,
+The command is as follows:

 ```
 python secure_cert_mfg.py --signer-cert signercert.pem --signer-cert-private-key signerkey.pem --port /UART/COM/PORT